imaginestudio-ai/golang-ninja/Functional-Programming/README.md

 | -------- | ------------------------------------ | ----------------------------------- |
 | 1-11 | Go (pre- and post-generics) | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://packt.link/5tPDg).

-### Related products
-* Domain-Driven Design with Golang  [[ImagineDevOps ]](https://www.imaginedevops.io/product/domain-driven-design-with-golang/9781804613450?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1804613452)

-* Event-Driven Architecture in Golang  [[ImagineDevOps ]](https://www.imaginedevops.io/product/event-driven-architecture-in-golang/9781803238012?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1803238011)

-## Get to Know the Author
-**Dylan Meeus**
-is a Software Engineer, with over a decade of experience in various functional and non-functional programming languages.
-He has used Go to develop systems in a variety of domains, from healthcare to frameworks for machine learning platforms and digital signal processing software.
-He developed a passion for Functional Programming when learning Haskell and applied this knowledge to traditionally non-functional languages like Java.
-Over the past several years, Dylan has been a speaker at various Go and Java-oriented conferences such as GopherCon and Devoxx

-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781801811163">https://packt.link/free-ebook/9781801811163 </a> </p>